my studiolo

 Leadership, Institutional & Strategic Development

-• Proven leadership of structural mergers, governance design, and capacity building, as well as strategic positioning through international partnerships, funding strategies, and public outreach initiatives.
+• Proven leadership of institutional mergers, governance as well as strategic positioning through international partnerships, funding strategies, and public outreach initiatives.

 • Led the merger that created Fondazione Modena Arti Visive, uniting three distinct institutions across four buildings—including a postgraduate school for advanced studies in photography and curatorial practice—and aligning operations, staffing, programmes, and collections.

-• Deep familiarity with Danish and broader Nordic public administrations and workplace environments.
+• Deeply familiar with Nordic public administrations and workplace environments.

 Board & Advisory Work